docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/selecting-scripts.rst

 The Script Editor offers many useful and powerful text editing and navigation features.
 Some are intended specifically for use with JavaScript, while others are useful for all kinds of text editing.
 Features include:
 Navigation aids and options applicable to any kind of text, and specific code navigation for JavaScript;
-see "Navigation aids" on page 19.
+see :ref:`navigation-aids`.
-General editing and coding support such as undo-redo, and specific JavaScript coding support such as syntax checking; see "Coding aids" on page 22.
+General editing and coding support such as undo-redo, and specific JavaScript coding support such as syntax checking; see :ref:`coding-aids`.
-A full-featured text search tool that can search in multiple files; see "Searching in text" on page 24.
+A full-featured text search tool that can search in multiple files; see :ref:`searching-in-text`.
 Syntax marking (color and font styles for specific syntactic structures) for JavaScript and for many other computer languages.
-The marking styles are configurable; see "Syntax marking" on page 26.
+The marking styles are configurable; see :ref:`syntax-marking`.

 .. _navigation-aids: